demisto/COPS/README.md

 outputs: []
 ```

+### Playbook task by task explanation
+* **0**: This is the playbok first task, just dummy task to hold start point of playbook
+* **1**: Hello world COPS - print/echo "Hello DFIR community, this is COPS!"
+* **2**: Is this incident high severity - condition task to check if incident severity high, if so go to task #3, otherwise go to task #4
+* **3**: Investigate it! - manual task the anylst needs to preform
+* **4**: Go Sleep - manual task the anylst needs to preform

 This is of course a sample (and simple example) just to show an overview of the scheme.
-For real DFIR playbooks look at the [Demisto content repo](https://github.com/demisto/content).
+For real DFIR playbooks look at the [Demisto content repo](https://github.com/demisto/content/tree/master/Playbooks).

 Feel free to contribute by providing feedback, creating new DFIR playbooks, or using the spec in your security product, contact using issues of this GitHub repo.